 Helping professions, counselling mandate the use of self as a tool for building and maintaining relationships as well as bringing about change.
 Enhanced understanding of the self would ensure the conscious use of self in the counselling process and enable greater efficiency on the part of the practitioner.

-To gain an understanding and enhanced awareness about the self.
+gain an enhanced awareness about the self.

-To encourage a continuous process of self-reflection and critical self-analysis.
+engage in a continuous process of self-reflection and critical self-analysis.

-To understand components such as communication, emotions, and values that influences the self.
+be able to explain components such as communication, emotions, and values that influences the self.

-To appreciate the role of the self in relationship building and maintenance.
+appreciate the role of the self in relationship building and maintenance.

-To be able to make connections between the personal and professional self.
+be able to make connections between the personal and professional self.